 Interpreters for Patients with Limited English Proficiency

 Patients with Limited English Proficiency (LEP) will receive care and service that meet the same standards as those who are English speaking.
-Ochsner Health System's policy is intended to assure compliance with Title VI of the Civil Rights Act of 1964 regarding the responsibilities of recipients of Federal financial assistance from HHS to persons with Limited English Profeciency (LEP).
-Ochsner Health System ensures equal access to LEP patients by providing effective means by which LEP patients can communicate with Ochsner Health System personnel.
-To ensure effective communications, Ochsner Health System hires bilingual staff, hires staff interpreters, contracts with an outside interpreter service and uses the Language Line Services telephone interpreter service.
+Ochsner Health's policy is intended to assure compliance with Title VI of the Civil Rights Act of 1964 regarding the responsibilities of recipients of Federal financial assistance from HHS to persons with Limited English Profeciency (LEP).
+Ochsner Health ensures equal access to LEP patients by providing effective means by which LEP patients can communicate with Ochsner Health personnel.
+To ensure effective communications, Ochsner Health hires bilingual staff, hires staff interpreters, contracts with an outside interpreter service and uses the Language Line Services telephone interpreter service.

 In order to ensure effective communication and to protect the confidentiality of patient information and privacy, the patient will be informed that the services of a qualified interpreter are available to him/her at no additional charge.
 Only after having been so informed, the patient may choose to rely on a family member or friend in a particular situation.
 The choice of the patient and presence of an interpreter will be documented after every visit.